-Once the Whole-Body and internal Pelvic Floor assessments have been completed, we can discuss your individual treatment plan.
-If I think you need to be referred to other practitioners to support your process (such as a clinical counselor that works in this area) I will provide recommendations.
+We will refer to your individual treatment plan often.
+If we think you need to be referred to other practitioners to support your process (such as a clinical counsellor that works in this area) I will provide recommendations when possible.

 Treatment often involves relearning to use your pelvic floor muscles to allow for things to go inside in whatever body position you might choose.
 This can be accomplished with clinical visits where I use manual techniques and biofeedback to release and train your pelvic floor muscles, and homework with vaginal dilators.
-Not all women need to use dilators so if you don’t have them, or are not sure, don’t purchase any until after our assessments are complete.
+Not all people with vaginas need to use dilators so if you don’t have them, or are not sure, don’t purchase any until after our assessments are complete.
 I will advise you about this.

 A positive sexual experience often involves more than one person.
 If you are involved in a relationship and wish to allow that person to be with you on this journey you are welcome to bring them to any of your appointments.
 I do not need to know in advance, if they are with you in the waiting room, I’ll make room for them.
 These people often want to be involved, often have suffered with you and as such want to find solutions with you.
 Most importantly, if you do need to use vaginal dilators for homework, they can be an invaluable partner in that particular homework task.
 I welcome partners!

-If you suffer from painful sex, book an appointment today at Canopy Integrated Health Clinic in Lynn Valley, North Vancouver to get on the path to wellness.
+If you suffer from painful sex, book an appointment today at North Shore Wellness Centre in the Lonsdale Corridor of North Vancouver to get on the path to wellness.